taw00/dashcore-rpm/README.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

 **Important notice:**
-* Dash Core RPMs: EL7 and Fedora Linux 29 and older users need to migrate to Fedora Linux 31 or later.
-EL8 is currently being tested.
+* Dash Core RPMs:
+  - EL7 and Fedora Linux 29 and older users: migrate to Fedora Linux 31 or later.
+  - EL8 is currently functional, but I'm not targeting that build any time soon.
+Fedora is stable enough, and if you use the systemd configurations I provide, nodes become near bullet proof.
+  - Keep current with the latest Fedora.
 * Dash Masternode Tool: DMT will remain Fedora-only! except for test builds.

-Dash Core 0.14 was released on May 22, 2019.
+Dash Core 0.15 was released on Feb 19, 2020.

+* Fedora Linux 29 and older are EOL (end-of-life).
 * RHEL7/CentOS7 were dropped because the OS supplied libraries are simply far too dated.
-* RHEL8/CentOS8 RPMs are currently being testing, but failing due to missing packages.
-* Fedora Linux 29 and older are EOL (end-of-life).

-Please move to the latest version of Fedora.
 Fedora upgrades are easy (see available documentation in the "documentation" folder).
-RHEL/CentOS to Fedora and El7 to EL8 migrations should be performed as fresh installs.
+RHEL/CentOS to Fedora or newer RHEL/CentOS should be performed as fresh installs.

 ---

-**Dash (Digital Cash)** is an open source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments.
+**Dash (Digital Cash)** is an open source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments and decentralized applications.
 Dash offers a form of money that is portable, inexpensive, divisible and fast.
 It can be spent securely both online and in person with minimal transaction fees.
 Dash offers instant transactions **(InstantSend)**, private / more-fungible transactions **(PrivateSend)**, and operates a self-governing and self-funding model.
 This decentralized governance and budgeting system makes it the first ever successful decentralized autonomous organization (DAO).
-Dash is also a platform for innovative decentralized crypto-tech.

 Dash is open source and the name of the overarching project.
 Learn more at https://www.dash.org/